hrithik-waghmare/Emotion-and-behaviour-based-music-recommendation-/README.md

 # Emotion-and-behaviour-based-music-recommendation-
-Emotion and behaviour based music recommendation using computer vision techniques (object detection) and speech controls for the player.
+Emotion and behaviour based music recommendation using computer vision techniques (object detection, Emotion Detection) and speech controls for the player.